Routine System Maintenance Tasks

 Database Server Log Files

 Greenplum Database log output tends to be voluminous, especially at higher debug levels, and you do not need to save it indefinitely.
-Administrators rotate the log files periodically so new log files are started and old ones are removed.
+Administrators should purge older log files periodically.

-Greenplum Database has log file rotation enabled on the master and all segment instances.
-Daily log files are created in the pg_log subdirectory of the master and each segment data directory using the following naming convention: gpdb-YYYY-MM-DD_hhmmss.csv.
-Although log files are rolled over daily, they are not automatically truncated or deleted.
+Greenplum Database by default has log file rotation enabled for the master and segment database logs.
+Log files are created in the pg_log subdirectory of the master and each segment data directory using the following naming convention: gpdb-YYYY-MM-DD_hhmmss.csv.
 Administrators need to implement scripts or programs to periodically clean up old log files in the pg_log directory of the master and each segment instance.

 For information about viewing the database server log files, see Viewing the Database Server Log Files.